youngboy/engine-docs/source/troubleshooting.md

 ---
-title: Engine Troubleshooting
+title: Setup Troubleshooting
 order: 3
 ---

+If you hit any issues in setting up Engine for your GraphQL service, we're here to help!
+First, follow these troubleshooting steps to check for any obvious issues.
+If these don't help, please submit a support ticket to [support@apollodata.com](mailto:support@apollodata.com) and we'll work with you to get you up and running!

-<h2 id="sanity-checks" title="Sanity checks">Sanity checks</h2>
+<h2 id="sanity-checks" title="First steps">First Troubleshooting steps</h2>

-We've found that the following steps can help iron out many errors.
-Let's go through each level of setting up Engine properly.
-If you are still having an issue, you may have a unique use case or have found a bug that we'd like to hear about!
-Email us at [support@apollodata.com](mailto:support@apollodata.com).
+<h3> Check that you are on a supported GraphQL server </h3>

-Is your server is one of the supported GraphQL servers listed [here](http://engine-docs.apollographql.com/docs/engine/index.html#apollo-tracing)?
+Check that your server is one of the supported GraphQL servers listed [here](/index.html#apollo-tracing).

-If so, please upgrade to the latest released versions of GraphQL Server, Engine and npm packages.
+If it is, please upgrade to the latest released versions of the GraphQL Server, Engine and Apollo packages.

 You can enter the following into the commandline to check the package version, or look in  `package.json`.
 ```
 $ npm view <apollo-engine or npm package> version
 0.4.10
 ```

 **Supported package versions**

 graphql-js 0.10+
 apollo-engine 0.4.11+
 apollo-tracing 0.9+

-<h3 id="check-config" title="Check configuration">Check your Engine configuration</h3>

-Try a `diff` between the relevant configuration options:

-**Node**
+<h3> Check for Engine configuration validity </h3>

+These are sample configurations for Engine based on the server environment you are using.
+A comprehensive documentation on the configurations are available [here](/proto-doc.html)  Use these as a guide to validate your configuration.

+**Node sidecar**
 ```
 {
   engineConfig: {
     apiKey: engineApiKey,
-    logcfg: {
+    logging: {
       level: 'DEBUG'   // Engine Proxy logging level.
 DEBUG, INFO, WARN or ERROR
     }
   },